- What Is Natal Teeth?

-- Is tt Normal for a Baby to be Born with Natal Teeth?
+- Is It Normal for a Baby to Be Born With Natal Teeth?

 - Types of Natal Teeth

 - What Are the Causes of Natal Teeth?